 - Will you need to divide the space?

 - Will your remodel involve new wiring or plumbing?

 These are just a few of the questions you'll have to find answers to or plan for, but relax!
 Even with all the questions, a smart approach and solid budget will see you through.

 A good rule of thumb for budgeting: Forbes says labor will take up about 40% of your budget.

 Another larger expense could be waterproofing your basement, which could cost around $4,500.
 Waterproofing will help with mold and mildew which can become costly in the future, and even render your remodel useless if unchecked.

 Vision, plan and budget are set.
 What's next?

 Once you have your vision, plan and budget set, you may want to explore some different options to cover the costs of your remodel.

 If you're interested in accessing cash from your home's available equity WITHOUT touching your low first mortgage rate, you may want to consider a home equity line of credit (HELOC) or a fixed-rate home equity loan.

 How much of your home's equity is available?
-Use this cash calculator to get an estimate of what you may be able to borrow.
+Use this Equity Estimator to estimate what you may be able to borrow.